Cooperative Online Learning with Feedback Graphs: Abstract

 \section{Abstract}

-We study the interplay between feedback and communication in a cooperative online learning setting where a network of agents solves a task in which the learners' feedback is determined by an arbitrary graph.
-We characterize regret in terms of the independence number of the strong product between the feedback graph and the communication network.
-Our analysis recovers as special cases many previously known bounds for distributed online learning with either expert or bandit feedback.
-A more detailed version of our results also captures the dependence of the regret on the delay caused by the time the information takes to traverse each graph.
-Experiments run on synthetic data show that the empirical behavior of our algorithm is consistent with the theoretical results.
+We study the interplay between communication and feedback in a cooperative online learning setting, where a network of communicating agents learn a common sequential decision-making task through a feedback graph.
+We bound the network regret in terms of the independence number of the strong product between the communication network and the feedback graph.
+Our analysis recovers as special cases many previously known bounds for cooperative online learning with expert or bandit feedback.
+We also prove an instance-based lower bound, demonstrating that our positive results are not improvable except in pathological cases.
+Experiments on synthetic data confirm our theoretical findings.